See also Camera Remote Setup via ONVIF.

 Organization.
 The Organization to which the camera will be added.
 A camera can belong to only one Organization.
 If you do not select Organization, the default Organization is used.

-Enable recognition.
+- Enable recognition.
 Turning on or off license plate detection and recognition (LPR) OR face recognition.
+This setting is unavailable and/or overwritten when you select a non-adjustable preset.
 When the box is checked, you can select the recognition type in the drop-down list under it as well as click the button to set the detection zone.

 On-demand.
 Turn this check box on to make the camera transmit video only on request, turn off to make the camera work constantly.
 This mode of camera operation allows to reduce the load on streamers, but it has a number of significant limitations.
 Please note that when this box is checked, the video does not come from the camera to the streamer until some action is taken that is considered a video request: this can be viewing the video in Watcher app or web UI, using a direct link to watch video from the camera or just opening the Cameras page.
 If you have turned on the On-demand mode and configured motion events, analytics (face recognition or LPR) and/or DVR, these functions will only work when the video is received by the streamer.
 In other words, if no one requests a stream from the camera, then no functions associated with it work.
 Hence, it is recommended to check this box with caution, only in cases that do not require any functions other than viewing live video from the camera (e.g. for intercom, security desk camera, etc.).